 There are two ongoing fixed-target D-Y experiments which have collected new data on the lepton angular distributions.
-The first one is the COMPASS experiment at CERN [24], running with 190-GeV π^- beam and transversely-polarized NH_3 target and unpolarized aluminum (Al) and tungsten (W) nuclear targets.
-The transverse-momentum-dependent Sivers asymmetry in the polarized D-Y process was reported recently [11], and high-statistics unpolarized D-Y data on the W target have also been collected.
-The second one is the SeaQuest experiment at Fermilab [25], aiming at the measurement of $d(x)/\bar{u}(x)$ ratio at intermediate-x region via the D-Y process.
-It has taken data with 120-GeV proton beam on unpolarized hydrogen, deuterium and various nuclear targets.
+The first one is the COMPASS experiment at CERN [24], running with 190-GeV π^- beam and transversely-polarized NH3 target and unpolarized aluminum (Al) and tungsten (W) nuclear targets.
+The transversemomentum-dependent Sivers asymmetry in the polarized D-Y process was reported recently [11], and high-statistics unpolarized D-Y data on the W target have also been collected.
+The second one is the SeaQuest experiment at Fermilab [25], aiming at the measurement of $\overline{d}(x)/\overline{u}(x)$ ratio at intermediate-x region via the D-Y process.
+It has taken data with the 120-GeV proton beam on unpolarized hydrogen, deuterium and various nuclear targets.
 Both COMPASS and SeaQuest experiments have collected data on the lepton angular distributions of the D-Y process.
-The final results are expected to be available soon.
-In addition, the extension of the SeaQuest experiment, the E1039 experiment [39], expects to take more data relevant to the angular distributions in the near future.
+The final results are expected to be available in the near future.
+In addition, the extension of the SeaOuest experiment, the E1039 experiment [39], expects to take more data relevant to the angular distributions in the near future.